-Waycroft, Wicklea and Woodlands Academies are all Challenge Partners schools and active members of the South 3 Cluster of Bristol schools, meeting to share expertise and provide mutual support and are linked to Robinswood MAT for monitoring and review.
+Waycroft, Wicklea and Woodlands Academies are active members of the South 3 Cluster of Bristol schools, meeting to share expertise and provide mutual support and are linked to Robinswood MAT for monitoring and review.

 The Regional Schools Commissioner works with the MAT, completing an Annual review.